Details

 This is a non-productive affix found in some lexicalised words.
 It appears to be a combination of N{(q)luk}N and N{-li}V, where the latter has dropped /l/ and removed the final /uk/ from the former.

 Regarding the meaning, Kleinschmidt [9] gives the following definition: "Agent makes a bad/ill N to/for Patient."
-Schultz-Lorentzen [10] translates it as 'Agent does something ill (N) to Patient'.
+Schultz-Lorentzen [11] translates it as 'Agent does something ill (N) to Patient'.
+In either case, the translation is rather tentative.

 Left sandhi: